Fictional music: In audiovisual media

 In the case of audiovisual media, fictional music may be partly real.
 Fictional music in such media may consist of fragments audible to viewers, suggesting the existence of longer, complete (and fictitious) forms not presented in the audible work.
 For example, in Kieślowski's movie Three Colors.
 Blue, the music of the fictional composer Patrice de Courcy can be heard in the film – in reality, however, de Courcy's "fictional music" was composed by a real composer, here, Zbigniew Preisner.
 Similarly, the "fictitious music" of the fictional composer Van den Budenmayer can be heard in movies Blue and Red in the same trilogy and in another film by Kieślowski, The Double Life of Veronica.
 There, too, it is actually music composed by Preisner.
 Similar examples include Hubert Bath's Cornish Rhapsody from Love Story, Nigel Hess's Fantasy for Violin and Orchestra from Ladies in Lavender, and Max Steiner's Magic Isle Symphony from City for Conquest.
 Some film compositions are based on literary works, such as the concert segment in The World of Henry Orient, actually composed by Ken Lauber.
 That piece is based on writer Nora Johnson's description of the concert in her novel The World of Henry Orient, that inspired the later film.
 Some of these fictitious, usually unfinished pieces, have received actual reviews written by music critics, such as when critic and composer Hans Keller wrote a reviews of the nine-minute "concert", in fact music by Leith Stevens from the film Night Song; likewise many of Preisner's works from Kieślowski's films have received a number of reviews.

 Another well known example of fictional music played by fictional musicians includes the music from the film Blues Brothers, although the titular band was in fact real and preceded the film.
 The band Spinal Tap, on the other hand, was initially fictitious, but gained popularity, and actors playing the roles of its fictitious musicians also performed at real concerts (and subsequently, a real film was also made about the not-quite-fictitious band itself, This Is Spinal Tap).
+In anime Macross 7 many songs attributed to the fictional band Fire Bomber were in fact done by the real band Humming Bird; in a number of other anime works, fictional musicians fronting for real ones have gained significant popularity.
 Many other examples exist of real music attributed to fictional bands and musicians.